Knee Injury Ellisville, MO

 Getting Physical Therapy for your Knee Injury in Ellisville, MO

-As a valued knee injury treatment patient with Axes Physical Therapy in the Ellisville, MO area, you will be assigned one dedicated physical therapist who will lead your knee injury recovery by administering a custom physical therapy treatment plan in Ellisville, MO.
-With years of clinical experience restoring knee injury patients back to full movement health, your physical therapist will draw upon their extensive education and the most current evidence-based practices to help you successfully heal from your Ellisville, MO knee injury and return to all the activities you love and need to be able to do for work, home, and recreation.
+As a valued knee injury treatment patient with Axes Physical Therapy in the Ellisville, MO area, you will work with one dedicated physical therapist who will lead your knee injury recovery for the entirety of your knee injury physical therapy treatment plan in Ellisville, MO.
+With extensive clinical success guiding knee injury patients back to full performance, your physical therapist will draw upon their extensive education and the most current evidence-based practices to help you successfully heal from your Ellisville, MO knee injury and return to all the activities you care about and need to be able to do for work, home, and recreation.

 • Stretches and exercises

-• Heat and ice applications
+• Heat and ice therapies

 • Ultrasound